lanahuyen/Group_Project_1/README.md

 	- analysis of correlation and r^2 fit

-3) What investors are most frequently investing
+3) What investors are most frequently investing - Oty

 4) Map of unicorn companies - plotted by size (Athena)